-We’re lucky to have Bob our caretaker to hand pick the chickens and build a lovely coop with the assistance of Poppy and Jack.
+We’re lucky to have had Bob build a lovely coop for our chickens.
 It certainly exceeds any regular expectations, with its brass door knobs, a timber deck that overlooks the dam, timber perches and it even has floral windows!
 Mesh has since been placed around the lowest area of the henhouse to keep snakes and rats out.

 Chickens require 1m squared of floor space per bird, dust for bathing and seclusion for laying.
 The nest boxes are required to have 10cm of litter and should always be kept fresh.
 Nest boxes are in a cool dark spot and one box per 5 hens is enough.
 The nest box can be lined with pine needles, dried grass, wormwood or herbs.
 It is also very important to keep the henhouse clean, painting the floor can assist making cleaning easier.
 The floor of the hen house should be topped up every 2 months with shredded paper, rice hulls or wood shavings.
 Twice a year it should be cleaned out and the floor sprinkled prior with DE Diatomaceous Earth ($29 for 5kg) and Chicken litter can be added to the garden as mulch or placed in the compost.